sapcc/openstack-audit-middleware/README.md

 | openstack_audit_messaging_overflows | Number of lost events due to message queue latency or downtime | |
 | openstack_audit_messaging_errors | Failed attempts to push to message queue, leading to events dumped into log files | |

-Customizing the CADF mapping rules
+Mapping Rules
 ==================================

+The creation of audit events is driven by so called _mapping rules_.
 The CADF mapping rules are essentially a model of resources.
-Due to REST principles, this model implies how the HTTP API requests are formed.
+Using OpenStack API design patterns, this model implies how the HTTP API requests are formed.

-The path of the request specifies the resource that is the target of the request.
+The path of an HTTP request specifies the resource that is the target of the request.
 It consists of a prefix and a resource path.
 The resource path is denoting the resource.
 The prefix is used for versioning and routing.
 Sometimes it is even used to specify the target project of an operation (e.g. in Cinder).

 In the mapping file, the prefix is specified using a regular expression.
 In those cases where the prefix contains the target project id, the regular expression needs to capture the relevant part of the prefix using a _named_ match group called
 _project\_id_